 Choose a safe place to beat the heat

-With the weather heating up rural communities in the Murrumbidgee Irrigation Area are being reminded to choose a safe place to beat the heat, and not to take the risk of swimming in irrigation channels.
+With the weather heating up over the coming months, rural communities in the Murrumbidgee Irrigation Area are being reminded to choose a safe place to beat the heat, and not to take the risk of swimming in irrigation channels.

 Murrumbidgee Irrigation (MI) Chief Executive Officer, Brett Jones, said MI values community safety around water and it is important to draw attention to the dangers of irrigation channels.

-“Over 94% of major channels across the MIA are now automated- regulator gates are controlled remotely meaning flows and conditions can change quickly,” he said.
+“All of our major channels across the MIA are now automated.
+Regulator gates are controlled remotely meaning flows and conditions can change quickly,” he said.

 “Regulator gates can open without notice and create a trap, while siphons and pipes can create powerful suction or a water surge.”